-I'm currently a first year MSc student in Computer Science (Machine Learning Group) at the University of Toronto since September 2016.
-I am supervised by Raquel Urtasun.
+I'm currently a Research Scientist at Uber ATG Toronto.
+I completed my MSc in Computer Science (Machine Learning Group) at the University of Toronto (2016-2018) and was supervised by Raquel Urtasun.
 Prior to that I completed my BASc in Mechanical Engineering (Mechatronics Program) at the University of British Columbia (2011-2016).
 My research interests lie on the intersection of Computer Vision and Machine Learning.
 My CV is available here.

-Shenlong Wang, Min Bai, Gellert Mattyus, Hang Chu, Wenjie Luo, Bin Yang, Justin Liang, Joel Cheverie, Sanja Fidler, Raquel Urtasun. (submitted to ICCV 2017)
+Shenlong Wang, Min Bai, Gellert Mattyus, Hang Chu, Wenjie Luo, Bin Yang, Justin Liang, Joel Cheverie, Sanja Fidler, Raquel Urtasun.
+(ICCV 2017, Spotlight)

 Gave a lecture on two activity recognition papers: End-to-end Learning of Action Detection from Frame Glimpses in Videos and Detecting Events and Key Actors in Multi-Person Videos.